metamath/lamp-guide/docs/index.md

 > `3 = ( 2 + 1 )`.
 > Click on the icon transform, and select "insert".

-The initial expression is > `3 = ( 2 + 1 )`.
+The initial expression is `3 = ( 2 + 1 )`.
-However, insert has more configuration options we can select to produce the final result.
+Notice that the insert transform has more configuration options we can select to produce the final result.

 The option to select a "Two-sided" insert is probably the most important.
 Do we want to insert the same thing on both sides?
 If we do, then we want "two-sided"; otherwise we don't.
-In this case, we'll add `+ 1` to both sides, so we'll want two-sided.
+In this case, we'll add `+ 1` to both sides, so we'll want a two-sided insert.
-We'll want to insert information on the right side of both sides, so we'll select "Right side".
+We'll want to insert information on the right side of both sides, so we'll select "Right side" (instead of "Left side").

 The row starting with "no parentheses" lets you select what parentheses-like pair of symbols to insert.